Writing a Perfect PPC Ad - Law Firm Marketing

 Practice makes it perfect.
-The more Ads you write the better you become; if you think about how to make it better!
+The more Ads you write, the better you become - if you think about how to make it better!

-The Google AdWords program is constantly changing and evolving; new services become available and old services are canceled or discontinued.
+The Google AdWords program is continually changing and evolving; new services become available, and old services are canceled or discontinued.

-To learn more about Adwords read our article PPC Ads: Goals and Benchmarks.
+To learn more about Adwords, read our article PPC Ad: Goals and Benchmarks.

-It's worth to mention that Google provides an excellent support to their Adwords program and if you have any questions, don’t be shy and call Adwords Help Line.
+It's worth mentioning that Google provides excellent support to their Adwords program, and if you have any questions, don't be shy and call Adwords Help Line.

-To stay on top of what is happening in the AdWords world we recommend to read the Google AdWords Blog.
+To stay on top of what is happening in the AdWords world, we recommend reading the Google AdWords Blog.

 Insides to Google Auction.
-In this video prepared by Google Adwords you will learn how price per click (PPC) is calculated and how Click-Thru-Rate (CTR) affects the price per click you are paying.
+In this video prepared by Google Adwords, you will learn how Google calculates the price per click (PPC) and how Click-Thru-Rate (CTR) affects the cost per click you are paying.